ScalabilityIssues/documentation/README.md

 The **Frontend** implements the monolithic GUI of the microservices-based system.
 The single-page web application provides the necessary functions for system administrators, the airline's staff, and customers.
 For convenience, the interface does not include user authentication and authorization; however, these features can be easily implemented in the future.
 Additionally, it is important to note that these security features are not considered requirements in the [architectural characteristics](architectural-characteristics.md) documentation.

-Summarizing the grapical interface offers the following features:
+Summarizing the graphical interface offers the following features:
 - **Customer side**:
   - Flight search
   - Ticket purchase